OpenID Connect (OIDC) Bearer token authentication

 quarkus.oidc.token.require-jwt-introspection-only=true

-(a simple jakarta.json.JsonObject
+, a simple jakarta.json.JsonObject

-Token Introspection and UserInfo Cache
+Token introspection and UserInfo

 quarkus-oidc